 Applications for Expedition Funding

-To apply for expedition funding, download the following documents:
+To apply for expedition funding, download the following document:

 Guide Notes for Applicants

 ‘Expeditions are distinguished from holidays by several factors, but probably the clearest differences are a search for previously undiscovered cave passage and elements of risk, self reliance and background research which are not normally required when simply jumping on a ferry.’
 (Ghar Parau Foundation)